Alphen aan den Rijn, South Holland, The Netherlands

 Provided by: route.nl

-You will cycle through the middle of the Groene Hart, a typical Dutch polder landscape with windmills, farms, pollard willows and groves, surrounded by lots and lots of water: ditches, rivers, canals and lakes.
+You will cycle through the middle of the Groene Hart, a typical Dutch polder landscape with mills, farms, pollard willows and groves, surrounded by lots and lots of water: ditches, rivers, canals and lakes.

 Below you will find various suggestions for breaks that you can visit during your route.
 These are divided into different categories, making it easy for you to choose.